gergokutu/mushrooming-server/README.md

 # Mushrooming - Server
-Server side of the mushrooming board game when you can play in different forests after creating a user and logging in.
+Server side of the mushrooming on-line board game where you can play in different forests (separate lobbies) after creating a user and logging in.

 ## Project Structure
 The project was developed by using Node.js.